meedan/check/README.md

 Verify breaking news online

 This is a [Docker Compose](https://docs.docker.com/compose/) configuration that spins up the whole Check app locally.
-Tested on Linux and Mac OS X (with [Docker for Mac](https://www.docker.com/products/docker#/mac)).
-The repo contains two Docker Compose files, one for development (`docker-compose.yml`) and the other for testing (`docker-test.yml`).
+Tested on Linux and Mac OS X. The repo contains two Docker Compose files, one for development (`docker-compose.yml`) and the other for testing (`docker-test.yml`).

 ![Diagram](diagram.png?raw=true "Diagram")